Start9Labs/electrs-wrapper/docs/integrations/nunchuk/guide.md

 1. Open Nunchuk and go to Settings (bottom left icon) -> Network Settings

-1. Enter your electrs Hostname and Port (found in your Embassy's electrs service page, under "Properties") in field "MAINNET SERVER" (note that if your electrs is ssl enabled, you should prefix it with `ssl://`).
+1. Enter your electrs Hostname and Port (found in your Embassy's electrs service page, under "Properties") into the "MAINNET SERVER" field.
+Note that if your electrs is ssl enabled, you should prefix it with `ssl://`.

 1. "Enable Use TOR Proxy" and then enter "127.0.0.1" for the address and "9050" for the port.